stanford-oval/cs294-fall2020/hw1/README.md

 ### Questions
 1. What accuracy do you get on the questions you wrote this time?
-2. Do the annotations you added to the system help?
+2. Did the annotations you added to the system help?

 ## Submission
 Your submission should include all the work your group did on one domain (one submission per group).